-Apply for a Special Event Street Closure Permit here: www.sfmta.com/permits/special-event-street-closures

-You will need to provide proof of approval for the proposed street mural from the SFMTA before a Special Event Street Closure Permit can be granted.
-Please note: Apply for a Special Event • Street Closure Permit applications must be submitted at least 30 days prior to the paint date. • Fees increase the closer the application is submitted to the street closure date.
-Street Closure • To avoid paying more in application fees, as well as to prepare for the possibility of needing additional application materials, submit Permit at least 30 your Special Event Street Closure Permit as early as possible. days before your • All the rules and requirements for the street closure permit must be followed, including attendance at the Interdepartmental Staff planned painting Committee on Traffic and Transportation (ISCOTT) virtual permit hearing, and advance posting of "No Parking" signs, if required. • A single permit application can be obtained for multiple paint days. date. • Consider the drying time that will be needed when planning the number of days you will need to close the block, and the number of hours on each day. • Consider emergency access requirements for your street closure permit.
-You may wish to paint the mural in stages (eq. starting on one side of the street, leaving the other open for emergency access, then switching). • Consider the street sweeping schedule to make sure it will not conflict with the paint day.
+Apply for a Special Event Street Closure Permit here: www.sfmta.com/permits/special-event-street-closures can be granted.
+Please note: Apply for a Special Event • Street Closure Permit applications must be submitted at least 30 days prior to the paint date.
+Fees increase the closer the application Street Closure is submitted to the street closure date. • To avoid paying more in application fees, as well as to prepare for the possibility of revising application materials, submit your Special Permit at least 30 Event Street Closure Permit as early as possible. days before your • All the rules and requirements for the street closure permit must be followed, including attendance at the Interdepartmental Staff planned painting Committee on Traffic and Transportation (ISCOTT) virtual permit hearing, and advance posting of "No Parking" signs, if required. • A single permit application can be obtained for multiple paint days. date. • Consider drying time when planning the number of days you will need, and the number of hours on each day.
+Consider emergency access requirements for your street closure permit.
+You may wish to paint the mural in stages (eq. starting on one side of the street, leaving the other open for emergency access, then switching).
+Consider the street sweeping schedule to make sure it will not conflict with the paint day.
+Review the Slow Streets Mural Pilot Program Street Closure Staffing Guidelines.
 Enjoy painting a new street mural with your community on your local Slow Street! • Be sure to coordinate with any partner organizations to secure painting materials and barricades for the street closure.
-Paint your street • Painting materials must not enter the sewer system and/or cover existing roadway paint or utility features. • Be sure to talk to your neighbors about the closure of the street, especially when it comes to accessing driveways and on-street mural! parking on paint days. • Please inform the Street Murals team when your mural is being painted, and please share some photos of your artwork with us!
-Staff will visit the site to ensure the mural follows all required design guidelines and other agreements, and may request modifications to murals if they do not meet guidelines or the approved design.
-Once murals are in place, they are the sole responsibility of the implementing group or organization to maintain and refresh/restore as Maintaining your needed.
+Paint your street • Painting materials must not enter the sewer system and/or cover existing roadway paint or utility features. • Be sure to talk to your neighbors about the closure of the street, especially when it comes to accessing driveways and on-street mural! parking on paint days. • Please adhere to the Slow Streets Mural Pilot Program Street Closure Staffing Guidelines. • Please inform the Street Murals team when your mural is being painted, and please share some photos of your artwork with us!
+Staff will visit the site to ensure the mural follows all required design guidelines and other agreements, and may request Once murals are in place, they are the sole responsibility of the implementing group or organization to maintain and refresh/restore as Maintaining your needed.
 Murals may be reinstalled or retouched, when possible, but would require another SFMTA Special Events Street Closure Permit (see Step 4). street mural